(Due to the Corona virus and restrictions on travel we are offering some consultations remotely by Skype or Facetime)

-Eating disorders are not just bad eating habits so we may need to look into the reasons the disorder developed in the first place.
+Eating disorders are not just bad eating habits, so we may need to look into the reasons the disorder developed in the first place.

-That does not mean you have to go through trauma from the past but it does mean you need to address the unfinished business that has not yet been resolved.
+Undergoing hypnotherapy does not mean you have to go through trauma from the past but it does mean you need to address the unfinished business that has not yet been resolved.

 Sometimes when people come into therapy I am the first person to whom they have admitted that their eating patterns are out of control.

 In addition to offering eating disorder counselling, I am also a naturopath, trained in nutritional medicine and western herbalism.
 I may add in hypnotherapy, psychotherapy and other therapeutic approaches in healing someone with an eating disorder.

 All eating disorders can benefit dramatically from dietary consideration and lifestyle changes, in which we follow a naturopathic model, cognitive behavioural therapy and hypnotherapy.

 You are not alone.
 Eating disorders are much more common than you might think.
 Consider that most people have never been taught to eat well at school or by their family probably because those people did not know how to eat well either.
 In reality most illnesses are down to poor diet and lifestyle for which there is no pill or treatment.